 Nuclear bodies and higher-order chromatin organization in mammals

 We are now exploring the role that these nuclear bodies play in higher-order chromatin organization and in the control of gene expression, during cell differentiation or in some pathological situations.
-In order to more accurately identify genes associated with a specific class of nuclear bodies, we try to adapt the HRS-seq method by acting on the physical parameters of phase separation (ARGECOR 80Prime project, supported by the interdisciplinary mission of the CNRS - MITI).
+In order to more accurately identify genes associated with a specific class of nuclear bodies, we are adapting the HRS-seq method by acting on the physical parameters of phase separation (ARGECOR 80Prime project, supported by the CNRS interdisciplinary mission - MITI).